 Naperville was first settled by Joseph Naper in 1831 under the name Naper’s Settlement.
 Family and friends also joined Naper in settling the area.
-Several families also moved to the area and over 100 settlers were living in Naper’s Settlement by 1832.
-It was believed that the area would be attached by the Sauk Tribe, so settlers temporarily moved to Fort Dearborn.
+Several families also moved to the, and over 100 settlers were living in Naper’s Settlement by 1832.
+It was believed that the Sauk Tribe would attach the area, so settlers [temporarily moved to Fort Dearborn](http://chicagomag.com/Chicago-Magazine/March-2006/Why-Everybody-Loves-Naperville/).
 When Fort Payne was built, the settlers returned.

 The city’s population grew significantly beginning in the 1960s and continued through the 1980s and 1990s after the Ronald Reagan Memorial Tollway was constructed.
 Chicago’s metro area also helped fuel population growth with the addition of jobs and new corporations in the area, including Western Electric, Bell Labs and Nicor.